djeada/CMake-Examples/README.md

 	$(CC) -o exe main.o code.o
 ```

-You can run it with the following command:
+You can use the following commands to run it:

 ```bash
 make